 The trail begins at Phelps Creek Trailhead.

-From Leavenworth, WA take US-2 north for 15 miles.
-Then take a right on WA-207 and follow for 4.4 miles.
+From Leavenworth, WA, head north on US-2 West for 15 miles.
+Then turn right on WA-207 North and go 4.4 miles.
 Go right on Chiwawa Loop Road and stay right at the intersection.
-Then take the second left onto Chiwawa River Road (Forest Road #6200) and follow for about 22 miles.
-The trailhead is located at the end of Phelps Creek Road #6211 off of the Chiwawa Valley Road #6200.
+Then take the second left onto Chiwawa River Road/Forest Road 6200 and follow it for about 22 miles.
+Road becomes gravel/dirt at 11 mile point.
+Continue another 11 miles.
+Take a slight right onto Phelps Creek Road and go 2.3 miles.
+The trailhead is located at the end of Phelps Creek Road / Forest Road 6211.